Skip to main content

 Old clock in sand with the words: It Happend in June

-323 BCE, June 10
+1190 CE, June 10

 1647 CE, June 10

-The Puritan-led English Parliament during the republican Commonwealth, passed an ordinance which declared the celebration of Christmas to be a punishable offence.
+The Puritan-led English Parliament during Oliver Cromwell's republican Commonwealth, passed an ordinance which declared the celebration of Christmas to be a punishable offence.
 Although many people continued to celebrate Christmas in private, Christmas effectively ceased to be celebrated in the great majority of churches overtime.
 It wasn't until the restoration of the monarchy in 1660 that Christmas Day celebrations were brought back.
 In Scotland Celebrating Christmas was still deeply frowned upon for centuries.
 In fact, the 25th December only became a public holiday in Scotland in 1958.
 More

 1692 CE, June 10